welcome to

 ~ Jon Kabat-Zinn, in a message to Margaret Fletcher in 2023

-A little about the origin of the
+A little about the MBSR & EcoAwareness Project

-Margaret Fletcher began offering this workshop with a pilot in the winter of 2024, as an experiment in inviting MBSR teachers into the same wondering she had carried for herself: how can I serve the needs of the Earth at this critical time within my role as an MBSR teacher?
-The pilot session included 10 teachers who shared this yearning to include the Earth into their teaching.
-Their time together proved that MBSR teachers can include Earth awareness into the MBSR curriculum with joy and care.
-This teaching must be based on the truth of one’s own practice, understanding, and desire to help people wake up to the Earth’s beauty and fragility.
+Margaret Fletcher began offering the MBSR & EcoAwareness Workshop with a pilot in the winter of 2024, as an experiment in inviting MBSR teachers into the same wondering she had carried for herself: how can I serve the needs of the Earth at this critical time within my role as an MBSR teacher?
+The pilot session included 10 teachers who shared a desire to cultivate practice, understanding, and ways to help people wake up to the Earth’s beauty and vulnerability.
+Their time together proved that MBSR teachers can incorporate Earth awareness into the MBSR curriculum with joy and care.

 The MBSR & EcoAwareness Workshop is generously supported in partnership with the BESS Family Foundation.